DepartmentsAI/Viewzenix1/communication/pr_tracker.md

    - Comprehensive unit tests

 These improvements make the frontend more robust, consistent across different environments, and provide a better developer and user experience.

+## PR #122: Fix Frontend Environment and Startup Issues

+**Branch**: FE/fix/frontend-environment-startup
+**Status**: In Progress
+**Summary**: Addresses the frontend application unavailability issues reported by QA (in Msg-QA-To-FE-Seq001-May9) that were blocking testing efforts.
+This PR adds:

+1. Cross-platform startup scripts (PowerShell, Batch, and Shell)
+2. Centralized configuration system (config.js)
+3. Docker support for development and production
+4. Health check utility to diagnose common issues
+5. Browser compatibility checking
+6. Detailed environment setup documentation
+7. Environment verification tests and utilities

+These changes resolve the frontend application unavailability issue and provide a robust foundation for future development.

+## PR #131: Frontend Environment Documentation and Tools

+**Branch**: FE/docs/frontend-environment
+**Status**: Open
+**Summary**: Complements PR #122 by adding comprehensive documentation and tools for the frontend environment:

+1. **Environment Verification Guide**: Detailed instructions for using the verification tools
+2. **Environment Troubleshooting Guide**: Common issues and solutions with step-by-step diagnostics
+3. **Templates and Configuration Files**: Standard configuration templates for consistent setup
+4. **Migration Script**: Tool to automate migration from older environments to the new structure

+These resources make the environment more robust, easier to maintain, and provide better support for developers and QA working with the frontend application.